wujiashu0421/SPART/docs/source/Robot_Model.rst

 		* robot.con.branch -- Branch connectivity map.
 This is an nxn  lower triangular matrix.
 If the i,j element is 1 it means that the ith and jth link are on the same branch (i.e. kinematic chain).
 		* robot.con.child -- Child connectivity of links.
 It is a nxn matrix and if the i,j element is 1 then the ith link is a child of the jth link.
 		* robot.con.child_base -- Child connectivity of base links.
 It is a nx1 vector that contains 1s on the links that are connected to the base.
-	* robot.origin -- Description of how the robot model was created (i.e. urdf, DH or )